For Physicians8 min read

 • Licensing and <a href="/blog/credentialing-101">credentialing</a> — state license fees and paperwork handled

-When you add it up, the total package is usually worth $15,000 to $30,000 more per assignment than the hourly rate alone.
+When you add it up, the total package is usually worth $15,000 to $30,000 per assignment than the hourly rate alone.

 Some agencies do all-inclusive billing — one rate that covers everything including travel, call, and housing.
 No surprise invoices, no chasing down reimbursements.
 That's the cleanest model for both you and the facility.